scala/docs.scala-lang/style/scaladoc.md

 Since objects can be used for a variety of purposes, it is important to document *how* to use the object (e.g. as a factory, for implicit methods).
-If this object is a factory for other objects, indicate as such here, deferring the specifics to the ScalaDoc for the `apply` method(s).
+If this object is a factory for other objects, indicate as such here, deferring the specifics to the Scaladoc for the `apply` method(s).
 If your object *doesn't* use `apply` as a factory method, be sure to indicate the actual method names: